typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

     -   if the argument was optional, any invocations which used it will fail to type-check ([playground][remove-optional-argument])

--   a `readonly` object property type becomes a *less specific (“wider”) type*, for example if it was previously `string` but now is `string | string[]`—since the user’s existing handling of the property will be wrong in some cases ([playground][wider-property]—note that the playground uses a class but an interface or type alias would have the same behavior)
+-   a `readonly` object property type becomes a *less specific ("wider") type*, for example if it was previously `string` but now is `string | string[]`—since the user's existing handling of the property will be wrong in some cases ([playground][wider-property]—note that the playground uses a class but an interface or type alias would have the same behavior)

--   a non-`readonly` object property’s type changes in any way:
+-   a non-`readonly` object property's type changes in any way:

-    -   if it was previously `string` but now is `string | number`, some of the user’s existing *reads* of the property will now be wrong ([playground][reads-of-property])
+    -   if it was previously `string` but now is `string | number`, some of the user's existing *reads* of the property will now be wrong ([playground][reads-of-property])

-    -   if it was previously `string | number` but now is `string`, some of the user’s existing *writes* to the property will now be wrong ([playground][writes-to-property])
+    -   if it was previously `string | number` but now is `string`, some of the user's existing *writes* to the property will now be wrong ([playground][writes-to-property])

         (Note that at present, TypeScript cannot actually catch this error.
 [This playground][writes-to-property] demonstrates that there is a runtime error but no *type* error.
-TypeScript’s type system understands these types in terms of *assignability*, rather than local *mutability*.
+TypeScript's type system understands these types in terms of *assignability*, rather than local *mutability*.
 However, addon authors should treat the change as breaking whether TypeScript can currently identify it or not!)

--   changing the name of an exported type (`interface`, `type` alias, or `class`) changes, since users’ existing imports will need to be updated
+-   changing the name of an exported type (`interface`, `type` alias, or `class`) changes, since users' existing imports will need to be updated

--   removing an exported symbol, since users’ existing imports will stop working.
-This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but removing `interface` or `type` alias type exports, or removing TypeScript’s `namespace` value declaration, are breaking as well.
+-   removing an exported symbol, since users' existing imports will stop working.
+This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but removing `interface` or `type` alias type exports, or removing TypeScript's `namespace` value declaration, are breaking as well.

     This includes changing a previously type-and-value export such as `export class` to either—